envnecromancer/CSE535-Group-Project-2/README.md

 #### Between Two Devices (Peer-to-Peer)
 1. Select Settings → Play vs Human (Peer-to-Peer).
-2. Enable Bluetooth on both devices.
+2. Pair both phones in Android Settings → Bluetooth → Pair new device.
-3. One player hosts; the other connects from available devices.
+3. On Phone A, open P2P Setup and tap "Host (Phone A)".
-4. Choose Who Goes First (Host or Client) by choosing Host and the client chooses join.
+4. On Phone B, open P2P Setup and tap "Join (Select Paired Host)", then choose Phone A from the list.
-5. Moves are mirrored in real time across both devices.
+5. Once both devices show "Connected", tap "Continue to Game" on both phones.Moves are mirrored in real time across both devices.
 6. When one device resets or finishes the game, both update automatically.

 ### View Game History